faibz/Dissertation/README.md

 # IndependentStudies

-From data to code, this repository holds everything I created for my dissertation, and the dissertation itself.
+From graphs to code, this repository holds everything I created for my dissertation, and the dissertation itself.

 ## Abstract